pico-fbw/pico-fbw/README.md

 - Raspberry Pi Pico [W] microcontroller (with data-capable micro-USB cable to flash the program)
 - IMU sensor (either BNO055 or MPU6050)
+- GPS sensor (optional)
-- ~7 female-to-female jumper wires
+- ~7-11 female-to-female jumper wires (depending if you are using GPS or not)
 - ~10 male-to-female jumper wires
 - A switch on your transmitter and corresponding channel on your receiver